|

 consistent with the Divine purposes to the full enjoyment of

 peace, harmony, tranquility and Union.
+In

 testimony whereof, I have hereunto set my hand and caused the Seal